Dre Campbell Farm

 Handpicking is a practical, chemical-free way to manage cabbage moth caterpillars.
 This is especially true if you have a small garden.

 Therefore, go out and check your plants.
-Be sure to look under the underside of the leaves where the moths lay and remove any caterpillars you find.
+Be sure to look on the underside of leaves where the moths lay and remove any caterpillars you find.

 2. Birds as Natural Predators

-You can also make efforts to encourage birds in your garden.
+You can also take steps to attract birds to your garden.
 They can help control cabbage moth larvae and even the moths themselves.

-Birds like house sparrows and many songbirds will happily snack on caterpillars.
+Some birds, like house sparrows and many songbirds, will happily snack on caterpillars.
 Chickens and ducks will also go after these pests.

 3. Repellent Plants

-Plants like thyme, sage, dill, and mint can help deter cabbage moths.
-Make use of these as companion plants around your brassica crops.
+Plants like thyme, sage, dill, and mint may help confuse or reduce cabbage moth activity.
+Use these as companion plants around your brassica crops.

 4. Decoy Moths